inblockio/aqua-docs/Guardian.md

 **Under the following conditions:**

--   Do not share outside your domain <bobs-domain_id>
+-   Do not share outside your domain <Bobs-domain_id>
 -   Do not share with any body else (Bobs domain can't have another account registered to it, if there is an account registered the Guardian of Bob will say that Bobs domain does not fulfill the